dfelinto/blender-manual/manual/textures/types/image.rst

 After you have created your image, you can modify it using Blender's built-in :doc:`Texture Paint </textures/painting>` or any external image painting program.

-.. admonition:: See Texture in 3D View but does not Render
+.. note:: See Texture in 3D View but does not Render
-   :class: note

    You may be able to see the texture in Textured display mode in the 3D View;
    this is all that is required to have textures show up in Blender's Game Engine.
 Rendering, however,